 By Andrew Sobel and Olivier Jacob

-There are invisible but powerful laws that determine the success or failure of customer relationships.
-Just as an airplane must follow the laws of physics to fly, your strategies and behaviors must align with the Laws of Relationships if you want to sell effectively and build long-term customer relationships.
+There are invisible laws but powerful that determine the success or failure of customer relationships.
+Just as an airplane must respect the laws of physics in order to fly, your strategies and behaviors must be aligned with the laws of physics.
+Relationship laws if you want to sell effectively and build long-term customer relationships.

-If you follow these Relationship Laws, your network will grow quickly.
+If you follow these Relationship Laws, your network will grow rapidly.
 Prospects will become enthusiastic buyers.
 Customers will see you as a trusted partner rather than a cost to be managed.
 And you'll find the people around you happy to help you succeed.
 When you ignore the laws, however, it's like trying to swim against the tide.
-Relationship building will seem like very hard work - and even fruitless.
+Building the relationship will seem like very hard work - and even sterile.

-Let's look at six of the Relationship Laws that, if used correctly, can help you dramatically improve your effectiveness with prospects and customers.
+Let's take a look at six of the Relationship Laws which, if used correctly, can help you enormously improve your effectiveness with prospects and customers.

 The forgotten ingredients of sales

-A senior account manager I know was leaving a meeting with his client, the CEO, one day.
-The CEO's assistant stopped him and took him aside.
+A senior account manager I know was leaving a meeting one day with his client, the CEO.
+The CEO's assistant stopped him and pulled him aside.
 In a low voice, she told him, "My boss confessed that he sees these PowerPoint slides as the 'price' he has to pay to have a good conversation with you."
 Her revelation underscored the fact that we focus too much on presenting, pitching, cajoling and impressing.
-We sometimes knock out our clients with analysis and reams of paper.
+We sometimes knock out our customers with analysis and reams of paper.

 How would you rate the quality of your customer conversations right now?
 For example, are your conversations helping your prospects :

-- Learn the impact of important trends on their business?
+• Learn about the impact of major trends on their business?

 Follow the First Law and master your need to impress others.
 Improve your conversations and you will strengthen your relationships dramatically.